-Succulent plants require only a few basic things, but these few things are
+Succulent plants require only a few basic things, but these few things are very important.

 If you try and grow succulents in the same way as many other houseplants, the results could be disappointing.